How do I store several tags in a variable?

 else, begin

-# (-1 -- bit) equals the opposite of bit: all the bits are on, except that the one
+# computer, so (-1 -- bit) equals the opposite of bit: all the bits are on, except

-# turn on everything that's turned on in value, except that the bit that's turned
+# this will turn on everything that's turned on in value, except that the bit that's

-# off in (-1 -- bit) and on in bit will be turned off.
+# turned off in (-1 -- bit) and on in bit will be turned off.

 end